Ekiiiim/sunnyside-landing-page/README.md

 ## Introduction

-This is a practice project for improving responsive skills.
+This is a practice project for improving responsive website programming skills.
 The challenge is from [Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
 Below is the original description of the challenge.

 ## The challenge